MilkaKaplan/Narrative_Pattern_Evaluation/README.md

 This repository contains the data, code, and results for the paper:

 > *"Evaluating Narrative Genre Patterns in Award-Winning Novellas"*
-> [Milka Kaplan, Armin Shmilovici, Mark Last], Text2Story 2026 Workshop
+> [Milka Kaplan, Armin Shmilovici, Mark Last], Proceedings of the Text2Story’26 Workshop, Delft (The Netherlands), 29-03-2026
-> [Link to paper when available]
+> [Kaplan, Milka, Armin Shmilovici, and Mark Last.
+"Structural Patterns in Award-Winning Novellas."
+(2026).]

 ---